ga4gh-community-standards/ga4gh-community-standards.github.io/docs/standards-recommendations/index.md

 # Standards, Conventions and Best Practices

-This documentation collects some standards and recommendations with "broad overall agreement among GA4GH contributors.
+This list collects some standards and recommendations with "broad overall agreement among GA4GH contributors.
 This is by no means exhaustive; additions and corrections are welcome!